smallstep/sshutil/README.md

 ## Why sshutil?

-The sshutil package depends solely on the Go [`x/crypto`][crypto] module.
+The `sshutil` package depends solely on the Go [`x/crypto`][crypto] module.
-Go's [`x/crypto/ssh`][crypto-ssh] package provides convenient support for both the [ssh wire protocol][rfc4253] and the [ssh authentication protocol][rfc4252].
+The [`x/crypto/ssh`][crypto-ssh] package provides convenient support for both the [ssh wire protocol][rfc4253] and the [ssh authentication protocol][rfc4252].
-The authentication protocol implementation is scoped to single connections.
+The authentication protocol API is, however, scoped to single connections—whereas servers generally accept many connections.
-A small, but tedious, amount of work is required to implement a full connection-tracking server.
+A small, but tedious, amount of work is required to implement a full connection-tracking server for production-like settings.
 `sshutil` fills in the gap.

 [crypto]: https://pkg.go.dev/golang.org/x/crypto